mashurul138/CSES-Practice/DP/Thinking Process.md

 # Coin Minimizing
 We got unlimited supple of coin P[i].
 We need to combine each coin to get the target.
 We get to the target by seeing the previous best result.

+# Coin Minimizing 1
+Same as before but instead of calculating the minimum, we are adding the all possible ways